Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_3_hpc_architecture.md

 !!! note "Understanding Job Scheduling with Tetris"

-    Think of the scheduler like a giant game of **Tetris**, where every job you submit has its own unique “shape.”
+    Think of the scheduler like a giant game of Tetris, where every job you submit has its own unique “shape.”
-    When you submit a batch job, you describe the resources it needs — this defines the shape of your job piece.
+    When you submit a batch job, you describe the resources it needs, this defines the shape of your job piece.
     The scheduler’s task is to fit all these different pieces together as efficiently as possible across the available compute nodes.

     ![](figs/00_HPC_scheduler_tetris.png)